 Citizens Park and the system of open space along the Yarra River contribute significantly to the open space character of North Richmond.
-With the forecast substantial increase in the resident and worker population in North Richmond. a key recommendation is to provide a new Neighbourhood Park to cater primarily to the forecast population and better meet the open space needs of the existing population.
-Combined with this is the recommendation to provide three new Small Local open spaces to support the existing local open space network across North Richmond.
-This will assist to mitigate urban heat, provide increased urban greening and open space within a safe and easy walk of residents and workers as urban densities continue to increase in the future.
+With the forecast substantial increase in the resident and worker population in North Richmond.
+Key recommendations include to provide a new Neighbourhood open space on the DHHS land between Punt Road and Church Street.
+This will primarily cater to the forecast population and better meet the open space needs of the existing community.
+With substantial change forecast east of Burnley Street, a new Small Neighbourhood open space is proposed towards the southern part of North Richmond C. This will cater to the forecast growth associated with the eastern end of the Bridge Road Activity Centre and for the forecast change within the sub-precinct as a whole.
+An additional Small Local open space is proposed in the vicinity of Doonside Street to address the recent and forecast change to high density development in this area.

-There is potential to improve the recreational quality and diversity of facilities in the Small Local open spaces in North Richmond.
+There is potential to improve the recreational quality and diversity of facilities in the existing Local and Small Local open spaces in North Richmond.
 The additional open space can be designed to provide a diversity of facilities for the existing and future population and contribute positively to mitigating urban heat island effect.